Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 - In a bowl mix 2 ½ cups of pancake mix with two tablespoons of oil and enough water to make a fairly runny batter.

-- Pour batter into hot, oiled frying pan.
+- Pour batter into a hot, oiled frying pan.

 - Serve with maple syrup